 - 1. Building structure any type, although it must be able to support the insulating material, or have the insulation attached to it - 2.
 Damp control course made of metal or plastic film - 3.
 Supporting rafters generally made from wood - 4.
 Insulation material according to thermal requirements - 5.
 Ventilated cavity appr.
 25 to 30 mm - 6.
-Timber boarding unplaned timber boarding 23 mm minimum thickness, not tongue and groove, installed horizontally with gaps between the boards determined by the builder

-Horizontal bays: The gap depends on the placing of the clips for the horizontal bays

-100 NedZink Technical instruction handbook NedZink Technical instruction handbook 101 Vertical bays: The gap between the timber boards must be at least 5 mm.
-The boards may be spaced up to 100 mm, to be
+Timber boarding unplaned timber boarding 21 mm minimum thickness, not tongue and groove, installed horizontally with gaps between the boards - Horizontal bays: The gap depends on the placing of the clips for the horizontal bays - Vertical bays: The gap between the timber boards must be at least 5 mm.
+The boards may be spaced up to 100 mm, to be determined by the builder - 7.
+Reveal Panel system